Book Online With:

 When you’re at your peak stress level, your brain tells your endocrine system to turn on fight-or-flight mode with a flood of hormones.
 When you’re under this kind of profound stress, it alters the production of a gonadotropin-releasing hormone.
 These hormones help suppress functions that aren’t essential when it comes to survival, interfering with ovulation and regular menstruation.
 That includes your reproductive system.

+So, can stress push your period back?
 If you’re under excess stress, your body can get stuck in fight-or-flight mode and halt ovulation temporarily.

 This kind of stress isn’t just work or school stress.
 It’s a severe kind of stress that can be overwhelming or coupled with prolonged anxiety.
 Managing your stress can help bring your cycle back in a few months.

-Intense Workouts.
+Intense Workouts

 If this is the type of exercise you’re planning for, make sure to talk to a sports medicine doctor who can help manipulate your nutrition, blood testing, and recommended support to meet your physical demands.

-You May Have PCOS.
+You May Have PCOS

 Polycystic ovary syndrome is caused by an imbalance of reproductive hormones.
-This means you may not ovulate regularly, which results in lighter than normal, inconsistent or missed periods.
+This means you may not ovulate regularly, which results in lighter than normal, inconsistent, or missed periods.
 This could also come with additional symptoms that look like:

-• excess or coarse facial and body hair
+• Excess or coarse facial and body hair

-• acne on the face and body
+• Acne on the face and body

-• thinning hair
+• Thinning hair

-• weight gain or trouble losing weight
+• Weight gain or trouble losing weight

-• dark patches of skin, often on the neck creases, groin, and underneath breasts
+• Dark patches of skin, often on the neck creases, groin, and underneath breasts

-• skin tags in the armpits or neck
+• Skin tags in the armpits or neck

 • Infertility

-Drastic Schedule Changes.
+Drastic Schedule Changes

-Birth Control.
+Birth Control

 Birth control can be used for a multitude of reasons.
-Some women take it for contraception, some for acne, some for regular periods.
+Some women take it for contraception, some for acne, and some for regular periods.
 However, this can sometimes have the opposite effect on women, especially in the beginning.

-Rapid Weight Changes.
+Rapid Weight Changes

 Drastic changes in your weight can impact your cycle.
-Being underweight, overweight, losing a lot of weight or gaining a lot of weight can all be factors.
+Being underweight, overweight, losing a lot of weight, or gaining a lot of weight can all be factors.

 Being underweight means the body is lacking in fat and nutrients that affect the production of certain hormones.
 Women who suffer from anorexia or burn way too many calories with exercise may also deal with amenorrhea.
 When weight is gained back, your periods will most likely return.